speters/rs109m/README.md

  * set/clear password

 Config is done as a whole block of data with some values stuffed together to save some space.

+## Hardware

+Buoy is built around Si4463 radio.

+Microprocessor matches the layout of uniquitous STM32F103C8, but as it has no markings, it could as well be a clone or different STM32 ARM µC.

+GPS module is ATGM332D with GPS and BDS/BeiDou support, but no GLONASS.
+It seems to be tied only with its TX pin to an RX pin of the µC.

+See [MAIANA AIS project](https://github.com/peterantypas/maiana) for a far more capable Open Source board.